 3 – Enter a Competition

 Once you’ve had a little bit of fun exploring and experimenting with your travel writing style, perhaps you might like to enter a competition!
 There are tonnes online – again, a quick google search will come up with a lot of options for you.
 The great thing about a competition is it gives you a focus if you’re not completely sure what to write about, it gives you more experience at honing your writing, it will give you exposure if you’re looking to get into the world of travel writing more seriously, and you will usually receive some money if you do well in the competition!
 Sounds like a win-win to me.
+Here is a starting list of some travel writing competitions to enter.

 4 – Start a Travel Blog